Statement of Principles

 At Tasman Park Children’s Centre we believe we are partners with our families and will endeavour to work together to provide a happy and safe learning environment for each child.

-We acknowledge and pay respects to the traditional custodians of the land, the Jerrinja tribe, past present and emerging.
+We acknowledge and pay respects to the traditional custodians of the land, the Wadi Wadi tribe, past present and emerging.

 -

-We endeavour to immerse the traditional culture of the Jerringa tribe into our natural environment and play spaces so it becomes an integral part of the children’s identity, learning and development.
+We endeavour to immerse the traditional culture of the Wadi Wadi tribe into our natural environment and play spaces so it becomes an integral part of the children’s identity, learning and development.

 -